 (where d is critical distance - the minimum distance between target and flanker below which crowding occurs - and φ is eccentricity in degrees visual angle).
-Indeed, that factor may vary quite a bit, roughly between 0.3 and 0.7, as Pelli et al. (2004) have shown, sometimes more (0.13 and 0.7 in Strasburger & Malania, 2013, eq.
-5 and 6).
-However, linearity holds amazingly well for almost all visual tasks.
-So that ambiguity about the factor can be easily accommodated by replacing the fixed slope factor of 0.5 in the equation by a parameter that depends on the particular task in question.
+Indeed, that factor may vary quite a bit between tasks, roughly between 0.3 and 0.7, as Pelli et al. (2004, Tab.
+4) have listed up in their review of tasks, sometimes more (0.13 and 0.7 in Strasburger & Malania, 2013, Fig. 9A, for the critical flanker distance below which a transient ring cue around the target does not improve its contrast threshold, and the point of maximum cue gain-control effect, described by eq.
+5 and 6 in that paper, respectively).
+However, linearity holds amazingly well for almost all visual tasks16.
+So that ambiguity about the factor can be easily accommodated by replacing the fixed slope factor of 0.5 in the equation by a parameter that depends on the respective task in question.

 There is a more important slur, however, a limitation of the rule's generality in range.
 This becomes apparent when considering the particularly important case for crowding: foveal vision and reading.
 The eccentricity angles (φ) in question are small there and thus the precise meaning of a critical distance becomes important (Figure 4).
-Bouma (1970) specified d as the threshold of internal or empty space between target and flankers; today's authors mostly prefer to specify flanker distance as measured centre-to-centre, since critical spacing then remains mostly constant across sizes as has often been shown (Tripathy & Cavanagh, 2002; Pelli et al., 2004; Pelli & Tillman, 2008; Levi & Carney, 2009; Coates & Levi, 2014; c.f. also van den Berg, Roerdink, & Cornelissen, 2007, even though the independence is not perfect, e.g. Gurnsey, Roddy, & Chanab, 2011).
+Bouma (1970) specified d as the threshold of internal or empty space between target and flankers17; today's authors mostly prefer to specify flanker distance as measured centre-to-centre, since critical spacing then remains mostly constant across sizes as has often been shown (Tripathy & Cavanagh, 2002; Pelli et al., 2004; Pelli & Tillman, 2008; Levi & Carney, 2009; Coates & Levi, 2014; c.f. also van den Berg, Roerdink, & Cornelissen, 2007, even though the independence is not perfect, e.g. Gurnsey, Roddy, & Chanab, 2011).